 This is the best, chewy snickerdoodle recipe!
 It makes the perfect snickerdoodle cookie with all the classic ingredients.
 Easy to make and full of cinnamon and sugar flavor!
 You can also turn them into ice cream sandwiches!

 These chocolate cherry chunk cookies have been a family favorite for years!
-They’re made with dried chewy cherries, oats, and pecans and can be enjoyed right out of the freezer.
-This is one of our favorite Christmas cookie recipes and we make them every single year!
+These cookies have buttery crisp edges and are filled with holdiay flavors like dried chewy cherries, oats, and pecans and chocolate chunks.
+They can be enjoyed right out of the freezer.
+This is one of the cookies we make them every single year.

 Chocolate crinkle cookies are one of the most delightful, fudgy treats!
 They have the perfect crinkle on top when baked and stay super chocolatey inside!